lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session07_say.md

 -- | -- | --
 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "30" width = "30" style ="display: inline-block"/>](#.)
 00:25-00:40 | **Describe** findings/decisions and saving | **Practice describing specific output charts (system behaviors) you're going to check and discuss as a team in relation to their team's highest priority need.**

-### 6. Review the Current Experiment Values in the Control Panel: You should see all variables at Base Case or default values.
+### 6. Review the Current Experiment Values in the Control Panel: You should see all variables at base case or default values.
-+ In the Control Panel on the left, review the Current Experiment Values.
-This is where you can remind yourself of the settings for the current experiment or check to make sure they are what you meant to set.
-You should see all variables at Base Case or default values.
++ This is where you can remind yourself of the settings for the current experiment or check to make sure they are what you meant to set.

 ### 7. Orient yourself to the charts in the Results Dashboard (axes, units, legend, drop-down menu options).
 + Now let’s look at the Results.
 Notice that each chart has a title below it and a drop-down menu.
 You have a wide selection of variables to choose from to look at results.
 The units are shown inside the chart at the top left – usually Weeks, Patients, Appointments, or a Percent, or a rate like Patients per Week.

 + The axes adjust dynamically – so even if the units of two side-by-side charts are the same, you have to check the scale before comparing them visually.

-+ Describe what you see in the *Our Findings* textbox.

-### 8. Describe what you see in the Our Findings box.
-What do you notice about the results?
+### 8. Describe what you see in the *Our Findings* textbox.
+What do you notice about the results for ________ [relevant to the team's question]?
 Do they match your hypothesis?
 Compare the values in the charts with the Team Data Table numbers.
-+ What do you notice about the results for ________ [relevant to the team's question]?
-Does it match your hypothesis?
-How does this behavior compare to our hypothesis?

 ### 9. Record your Findings - what you learned from the Results compared to your Hypothesis.
 + Add to the *Our Findings* text box your explanation for why the results do or do not conform to your hypothesis.
-(Our Findings.
-Describe your team’s findings, insights and conclusions from this experiment.)

 [<img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/icons/mtl_findings.png" height = "50" width = "50" style = "display: inline-block"/>](#.) **Example Findings:** *Describe your team's findings, insights and conclusions from this experiment.*